Balancing Expectations During the Holidays

 - Give your teen an opportunity to serve others during the holiday season.
 Volunteer with your teen at a local food pantry or homeless shelter that needs extra volunteers during the holiday season.
 Adopt a family to shop for through a local church or service agency.
 These opportunities open the eyes of teens to the needs of others while developing compassion.
 It also gives your teen an appreciation for material things he or she takes for granted.

 - Incorporate meaningful family time during the holidays.
 Christmas Day is one of the few days that are free from practices, school, or work for families with teens.
-Make an effort to do things together other than opening presents.
+Make an effort to do things together with other than opening presents.
 At our house, we make “gingerbread houses” out of graham crackers and frosting, watch Christmas movies together and play board games.
 Family time outside of gift-giving reinforces the importance of family relationships.

 - Sing Christmas carols together as a family.
 Your family, like ours, may not carry a tune very well, but there’s something magical and unifying about singing together.